 rooms we live in and how we decorate them are as revealing as our clothing.
 Examine your own room and all

 the things that make it uniquely yours.
-Describe the room, not just by listing the things in it, but by conveyingthe feelings you have for the room and the items in it.
+Describe the room, not just by listing the things in it, but by conveying

 10. Personal Metaphors: Make a list of metaphorical comparisons.
 Think, “If I were an animal, what kind